MonteD50/IRES/ResearchPaper.md

 Appendix:
     - graph of elbow and shilhoute score for nursary, mushroom, adult, connect4, and abolone datasets
+    - maybe PCA plot of kmodes clustering

 Chapter 4.1: Indirect ...
     Conditonal market basket probability distance

+kmodes is partitional clustering

+7/10/2023 Meeting Notes:
+- TODO:
+    - get 1 rule from closest to cluster center and 2 rules from coverage
+    - FINISH: abstract, intro/related work, Section 3.2
+    - FINISH: run some expirements and find 4 datasets from Kaggle

+- Title: A compact associative classification model using K-modes clustering with rule representations by coverage.
+- Abstract:
+    - Generate cars using fpgrowth
+    - Clustered using kmodes
+        - Using distance metric of binarizing the rules
+        - Find optimal clusters using silhouette score
+    - Took representative rules based on coverage
+    - Expiremental evaluation on UCI + Kaggle datasets
+        - Acheived goal of reducing rule space dramatically

+- Intro: Mostly higher level overview of the following but more in detail than abstract
+    - Overall abt assocation rule mining
+    - COmbine related works with intro
+        - cite and introduce hierarchal clustering paper
+    - Little abt cars-fpgrowth (advantages of fpgrowth vs apriori)
+    - Conversion to binary dataset
+    - why selected kmodes (better for categorical)
+        - Optimal number of clusters
+    - Coverage
+    - Results

+- Methadology:
+    - Section 3.1, 3.3: reprhase once Jamol writes it
+    - Section 3.2 clustering and silhouette score explanation in detail
+    - Selected top 3 rules: 2 based on coverage because expiremental evaluation acheived highest coverage with 2 rules and 1 with closest to cluster center

+- LATER:
+    - run SPAR, CMAR, MAC and put in results